-In today's post I will share with you my best tips and tricks to look always cute and put together without going broke.
+In today's post, I will share with you my best tips and tricks on how to look classy and rich every day without going broke.

-I have been working in fashion and retail for about 10 years now and I have been learning a lot along the way, so I am really excited to show you all the little secrets from the experts.
+I have been working in fashion and retail for about 10 years now and I have been learning a lot along the way, so I am really excited to show you all the little secrets to look polished and refined at all times from the experts.

 I don't seek perfection, which is quite boring, but I just like to feel confident when I go out, knowing that everything suits me and I am at my best.